DETAILED ACTION

 The claims recite the following limitations that are directed to abstract ideas, which can be summarized as being directed to a method, the abstract idea, of an administrator managing the completion of tasks by a worker.

-identifying, when receiving first unique identification information jointly with the identification code the connection session with management based on the identification code, and storing the first unique identification information as the unique identification information in a management list; (following rules or instructions, observation, evaluation, judgement, opinion),
+identifying, when receiving first unique identification information jointly with the identification code, the connection session with management, based on the identification code, and storing the first unique identification information as the unique identification information in a management list (following rules or instructions, observation, evaluation, judgement, opinion),

-transmitting a setting request instruction for requesting setting a task list to be performed by a user to management; (following rules or instructions, observation, evaluation, judgement, opinion),
+sending a setting request instruction for requesting setting a task list to be performed by a user to management; (following rules or instructions, observation, evaluation, judgement, opinion),

-in the management list, extracting information on a first task and information on a first time zone from the first task list, and extracting first reward information for the first task among the reward information for each the plurality of tasks, when the user completes performing the first task in the first time zone specified as the first task is to be performed among the plurality of tasks and as a performing completion instruction for the first task is applied, the performing completion instruction indicating that performing the first task is completed is received jointly with the first unique identification information; (following rules or instructions, observation, evaluation, judgement, opinion),
+confirming, the first task list and the reward information for each of the plurality of tasks stored to correspond to the first unique identification information in the management list, extracting information on a first task and information on a first time zone from the first task list, and extracting first reward information for the first task among the reward information for each the plurality of tasks, when the user of completes performing the first task in the first time zone specified as the first task is to be performed among the plurality of tasks and as a performing completion instruction for the first task is applied, the performing completion instruction indicating that performing the first task is completed is received jointly with the first unique identification information; (following rules or instructions, observation, evaluation, judgement, opinion),

-generating, when receiving, in response to the query message, an approval message indicating that the performing completion of the first task is finally approved from management, first task performing history information constituted by date/time information of a current time point, information on the first task, information on the first time zone, and the first reward information, and then storing the first task performing history information in the management list to correspond to the first unique identification information; (following rules or instructions, observation, evaluation, judgement, opinion),
+generating, by, when receiving, in response to the query message, an approval message indicating that the performing completion of the first task is finally approved from management, first task performing history information constituted by date/time information of a current time point, information on the first task, information on the first time zone, and the first reward information, and then storing the first task performing history information in the to correspond to the first unique identification information; (following rules or instructions, observation, evaluation, judgement, opinion),

-extracting, when receiving, from management, a provision request instruction of the first task performing history information stored in correspondence to the first unique identification information in the management list, from the management list, the first task performance history information stored in correspondence to the first unique identification information; (following rules or instructions, observation, evaluation, judgement, opinion), randomly generating, an n-digit serial number, generating a column vector having each digit of numbers constituting the serial number as a component and a row vector having each digit of numbers constituting the authentication number as a component, computing a matrix multiplication between the column vector and the row vector to generate an n x n size computation matrix, randomly selecting a first component which is one of the components constituting the computation matrix, applying the first component to the hash function as an input to generate a first hash value, and encrypting the first task performing history information based on the first hash value; (following rules or instructions, observation, evaluation, judgement, opinion), and
+randomly generating, an n-digit serial number, generating a column vector having each digit of numbers constituting the serial number as a component and a row vector having each digit of numbers constituting the authentication number as a component, computing a matrix multiplication between the column vector and the row vector to generate an n x n size computation matrix, randomly selecting a first component which is one of the components constituting the computation matrix, applying the first component to the hash function as an input to generate a first hash value, and encrypting the first task performing history information based on the first hash value; (following rules or instructions, observation, evaluation, judgement, opinion), and

-number, and the hash function, decrypts, when receiving, from management, the encrypted substitution matrix, the encrypted serial number, and the encrypted first task performing history information, each of the substitution matrix and the serial number based on the private key, and then generates a column vector having respective digits of numbers constituting the decrypted serial number as the component and a row vector having respective digits of numbers constituting the authentication number stored as the component, and computes the matrix multiplication between the column vector and the row vectors to generate the computation matrix having an n x n size, and then compares the computation matrix and the decrypted substitution matrix, and extracts a component in the computation matrix, which does not match the substitution matrix as the first component, and
+wherein management stores, in advance, the private key, the authentication number, and the hash function in the memory, decrypts, when receiving the encrypted substitution matrix, the encrypted serial number, and the encrypted first task performing history information, each of the substitution matrix and the serial number based on the private key, and then generates a column vector having respective digits of numbers constituting the decrypted serial number as the component and a row vector having respective digits of numbers constituting the authentication number stored as the component, and computes the matrix multiplication between the column vector and the row vectors to generate the computation matrix having an n x n size, and then compares the computation matrix and the decrypted substitution matrix, and extracts a component in the computation matrix, which does not match the substitution matrix as the first component, and applies the first component to the hash function stored as the input to calculate the first hash value, and then decrypts the encrypted first task performing history information based on the first hash value, (following rules or instructions, observation, evaluation, judgement, opinion).

 Additional limitations employ the method to achieve unique identification information verification, (following rules or instructions, observation, evaluation, judgement, opinion, - claim 7).